-Other perks such as having a generous annual allowance will give you the tools you need to actively encourage your employees to share news and other fun stuff about your organisation on their own social media platforms.
+Other perks such as having a generous annual allowance will give you the tools you need to actively encourage your employees to share news and other fun stuff about your organization on their own social media platforms.
 You could also create an employee referral scheme.
 It won’t take long for word to get out that you’re one of the best places in your industry or town to work for!
 Be open and approachable Again this goes back to your company and hire culture.
 If you’re on social media, make it clear that people can contact you.
 No one wants to work for a faceless corporation and you’ll stand a much greater chance of building a talent pipeline and adding great people to it if you’re open and approachable.

 If you’re on LinkedIn (which you should be!) you could include a personal email address rather than a generic one for applications and inquiries about your vacancies.
 Reply to the people that get in touch, both through email and social media messages - and don’t forget, they might not fit one of your current openings, but the whole point of a talent pipeline is to build up a pool of people you can source candidates from in the future.

 Truly embrace diversity One thing that should definitely be on your hiring process checklist is to offer equal opportunities to all candidates.
 How does this help build your talent pipeline?
 Well when you open your doors to a more diverse group of applicants, you’re going to get more potentially great people.
-It’s basic maths.
+It’s basic math.
 Diversity will be incredibly important to many of your applicants and demonstrating you have a fair recruitment policy circles back into the previous point about making sure your company is an attractive place to work.
 Again, it’s about having an awesome company and hire culture.